 You can register to vote using different methods.
 Please visit the How do I Register to Vote? section of this site for more information.

 Requesting an Advisory Opinion

-A person who is unsure about their eligibility to register to vote, under Amendment 4, may request an advisory opinion, from the Florida Division of Elections, specifically pertaining to:
+A person who is unsure about fines, fees, costs, restitution, and voting rights, under Constitutional Amendment 4, may request an advisory opinion, from the Florida Division of Elections.